A QUICK LOOK

 The climber, himself a sorcerer, slowly raised his right hand, signaling for them to halt, while allowing a bluish-white light to begin to glow in his palm.
 It was a signal to the temple's stone guardians that he meant no harm.

 I thought last night's view of the city had been spectacular, but I was totally unprepared for what the daylight view held in store for me.
 It felt as if I were attending the unveiling of a jeweled canvas.
 The golden sky formed the backdrop for a veritable rainforest of living breathing, blooming colors.
 There had to be at least a half-dozen shades of green alone.
 Cascading waterfalls and waterways added a shimmering touch of aquamarine to the scene, while fruiting and flowering trees and shrubs joyously erupted in vibrant splashes of color.

-inspiration from nature.
-A sprinkling of towers and domes and minarets added
+took their design inspiration from nature.
+A sprinkling of towers and domes and

-a touch of the exotic to the supra-modern architecture of the city.
+minarets added a touch of the exotic to the supra-modern architecture of the

 I had no idea what construction materials had been used for the various exterior finishes, but one building, a massive, open centered octagon shaped high rise, the base of which spanned one of the many waterways, particularly fascinated me.